pivotal/docs-tap/services-toolkit/tutorials/setup-dynamic-provisioning.hbs.md

     > **Note** The steps below use the open source version of the operator.
     > For most real-world deployments, VMware recommends using the official, supported version provided by VMware.
-    > For more information, see [VMware Tanzu RabbitMQ for Kubernetes](https://docs.vmware.com/en/VMware-Tanzu-RabbitMQ-for-Kubernetes/index.html).
+    > For more information, see [VMware RabbitMQ for Kubernetes](https://docs.vmware.com/en/VMware-RabbitMQ-for-Kubernetes/index.html).

 Use `kapp` to install the operator by running: